Local available quantum correlations of non-symmetric X states: Abstract

 \section{Abstract}

 Local available quantum correlations (LAQC), as defined by Mundarain et al., are analyzed for non-symmetric 2-qubit X states, that is, X-states that are not invariant under the exchange of subsystems and therefore have local Bloch vectors whose norms are different.
 A simple analytic expression for their LAQC quantifier is obtained.
-As an example, we analyze the local application of the amplitude damping channel for Werner states and general canonical X states.
+As an example, we analyze the local application of the amplitude damping channel for Werner states and general X states.
 Although this local quantum channel can create quantum discord in some cases, no such outcome is possible for LAQC, which hints toward their monotonicity under LOCC operations.
-This work, along with our previous result for so-called symmetric and anti-symmetric X states, gives a complete characterization and analytical expressions for the LAQC quantifier for the whole family of canonical 2-qubit X states.
+This work, along with our previous result for so-called symmetric and anti-symmetric X states, completes the pursuit of exact analytical expressions for the LAQC quantifier for 2-qubit X states.